Legal translations

-Translating legal texts means wrestling with specialized legal language that's often deliberately complex.
+Translating legal texts or documents means using specialized legal language that's often deliberately complex.
 Legal documents love their archaic expressions, convoluted syntax, precise terminology, and system-specific concepts that frequently have no direct equivalents elsewhere.

 Take the English concept of "estoppel"—you won't find a direct translation in Romano-Germanic Law systems.
 Or consider "force majeure," which originated in Continental Civil Law but was adopted into English legal language because English simply had no equivalent term.
 These linguistic gaps make legal translation particularly tricky.